-The ‘Best of Belron 2016’ event was held on 18th and 19th May at the Meo Arena in Lisbon, Portugal.
+The ‘Best of Belron 2018’ event will be held on 27th and 28th June at the Messe Frankfurt in Germany.

 This exhilarating biennial event enables our technicians to compete for the title Best of Belron.
 Here, our technicians demonstrate their extensive skills in front of hundreds of colleagues, suppliers and partners from across the globe.